 Result:

-The binomial model prices options by creating a binomial tree of possible future stock prices and working backward to determine the option value at each node.
+The binomial model prices options by creating a binomial tree of possible future stock prices over discrete periods and working backward.

 Option Value = e^(-rΔt) × [p×Value_up + (1-p)×Value_down]